-For Sandy White Hawk, the story of America’s Indian Adoption Era is not one of saving orphans but of creating them.
-At 18 months, she was removed from her Sicangu Lakota relatives and taken to live with a white Christian mission couple, where her skin color and cultural heritage were rejected.
+For Sandy White Hawk, the story of America’s Indian Adoption Era is not one of saving children but of destroying tribes and families.
+At 18 months, Sandy was removed from her Sicangu Lakota relatives and taken to live with a Christian missionary couple 400 miles away, where her skin color and cultural heritage were rejected.
 She grew up void of kinship and familial support, feeling ugly, alone and unworthy of love.
-Her adoption, which she later found to be part of a nationwide assimilative movement that targeted American Indian communities, defined her and took much of her adult life to overcome.
-As an elder who survived the pains of a biased and abusive upbringing to reconnect with a way of life she was meant to leave behind, Sandy now works nationally on behalf of others impacted by this “bureaucratic genocide.”
-Her story culminates as she organizes the first Coming Home Ceremony for Adoptees on the Rosebud Reservation of South Dakota – the community from which she was removed by missionaries over 60 years ago.
+Her adoption, which she later found to be part of a nationwide assimilative movement that targeted American Indian children, defined her and took much of her adult life to overcome.
+Reconnection with her Lakota community empowered Sandy to help other Adoption Era survivors restore their cultural identity through song and ceremony.

 While Sandy works to address this intergenerational wound, a buzz begins to form around Mark Fiddler – a private adoption attorney and member of the Turtle Mountain Band of Chippewa.
 Mark was catapulted to national recognition for his involvement in the 2013 U.S. Supreme Court case, Adoptive Couple v.
 Baby Girl, which challenged modern implications of the Indian Child Welfare Act (ICWA) – a law passed in 1978 to halt the removals of Sandy’s generation and keep Indian children in Indian homes whenever possible.
 Despite being a former proponent of the Act, Mark now finds himself positioned to strike ICWA from the books.